 As for the architecture of the graphics card is concerned, it offers 896 shader processing units along with 56 Texture Mapping Units and 32 Render Output Units.
 Moreover, it is equipped with 4GB of GDDR5 memory with a 128-bit memory bus and a 2000 MHz memory clock.
 Speaking of clocks, the base clock of the graphics card is fixed at 1485 MHz while the boost clock reaches 1665 MHz.
-The real-world clock rates of the graphics card, however, will be close to the 1700 MHz mark due to GPU Boost.
-In this article, we will witness some of the best variants of the Nvidia GeForce GTX 1650 that you can buy in 2021.
+The real-world clock rates of the graphics card, however, will be close to the 1700 MHz mark due to Nvidia GPU Boost.

 1. MSI Gaming X GeForce GTX 1650